Shell Field Guide

 's test condition can use the return values of

-rely on [[]]
+relies on [[]]

 to test the return values of commands/functions